As a whole:

 - Komon: I'm not a strong man like you.

 - Strapped to an Operating Table: In episode 1, when TLT perfoms a physical examination on him.
 When he wakes up in the middle of it, he is understandably upset and confused at the situation.

 - Supporting Protagonist: Played straight, making Nexus the first show in the Ultra Series to use this trope.
-The story is told mainly from Komon's point of view, even though he is not a Dunamist (in other words, he does not transform into the titular hero).
+The story is told mainly from Komon's point of view, even though he is not a Deunamist (in other words, he does not transform into the titular hero) at first.

-- He loses his role as this when he eventually becomes the fifth Dunamist in the final episode.
+- He loses his role as this when he eventually becomes the fifth Deunamist in the final episode.